US health officials call for booster shots against COVID-19 - NewsBreak

 The organization's top scientist, Dr. Soumya Swaminathan, said the evidence does not show boosters are needed for everyone, and she warned that leaving billions of people in the developing world unvaccinated could foster the emergence of new variants and result in “even more dire situations."

-U.S. Surgeon General Vivek Murthy rejected the notion that the U.S. must choose between “America and the world," saying: “We clearly see our responsibility to both."
+U.S. Surgeon General Vivek Murthy rejected the notion that the U.S. must choose between “America and the world.”

+“We clearly see our responsibility to both, and we've got to do everything we can to protect people here at home while recognizing that tamping down the epidemic across the world is going to be key,” Murthy said.

 White House officials noted that the U.S. has donated 115 million doses to 80 countries, more than all other nations combined.
-They said the U.S. has plenty of vaccine to dispense boosters to its own population.
+They said the U.S. has enough vaccine to dispense boosters to the American people.

-Israel is already offering booster shots to people over 50.
-And European regulators are looking into the idea.
+Israel is already offering booster shots to people over 50 to control its delta surge.
+And European medical regulators said they are talking with vaccine developers about the idea.

 Last week, U.S. health officials recommended a third shot for some people with weakened immune systems, such as cancer patients and organ transplant recipients.
 Offering boosters to all Americans would be a major expansion of what is already the biggest vaccination campaign in U.S. history.
 Nearly 200 million Americans have received at least one shot.